What is Cloud DLP?

 In current times, it would not be easy for you to locate any enterprise, which doesn’t acknowledge the significance of digital security.
 With each of industry segments; from logistics & distribution to healthcare, from telecom to trading, from engineering to marketing and designing; all rely on various digital tools for gathering data and information so as to perform their organizational work processes and business-oriented tasks.
 Nowadays, massive amount of data is produced, and this has never been the case ever with data being produced in such huge quantities and at such great speed.
 Such massive amount of data and information along with omnipresent internet connectivity is something that also lures the hackers, so data leak risks increase manifolds.
 This has lead to new breaches being made public every other day, and thus, organizational security has climbed the business priority ladders, becoming one of the top concerns today.
-The conventional approach towards data security included the strategies mainly aimed towards a company’s built-in IT infrastructure, which consists of antivirus software, access control and firewalls, which no longer guarantees total enterprise security against data breaches.
+The conventional approach towards data security included the strategies mainly aimed towards a company’s built-in IT infrastructure, which consists of antivirus software, access control, DLP and firewalls, which no longer guarantees total enterprise security against data breaches.